 For students who want to practice their faith – or explore new ones – there are a wide variety of denominational groups on campus through Campus Ministry.
 There are opportunities for worship, service, and spiritual mentoring.
 Groups always welcome new members and visitors!

 The arts are alive and well on Wake Forest’s campus.
-Students can get involved by trying out for a campus play, auditioning for a musical performing group, or simply by attending some of the concerts, plays and shows on campus.
+Students can get involved by trying out for a campus play, auditioning for a musical performing group, or simply by attending some of the concerts, plays and shows on campus, either through the Department of Theatre and Dance or the Secrest Artists Series.
 Your student may not realize that one of his classmates also likes opera, or theatre until he attends a play and sees people he knows in the audience – which can lead to a new conversation starter and the beginning of a friendship.